-Prerequisite: Radiologic Technology 101 with satisfactory grade.
+Prerequisite: Radiologic Technology 100, 101, and 102.
 Admission to the Radiologic Technology Program.

-This course emphasizes the principles of patient care management for radiographers.
-Routine and emergency care procedures will be described.
-The role of the Radiographer in patient education will be explained.
+Students learn the principles of patient care management for radiographers.
+Routine and emergency care procedures are discussed.
+The role of the radiographer in patient education will also be explained.
 Laboratory experience is included.